Cristian5124/MITx_6.00.1x/Problem_Set_2/README.md

 <br>

 Well then, how can we calculate a more accurate fixed monthly payment than we did in Problem 2 without running into the problem of slow code?
-We can make this program run faster using a technique introduced in lecture - bisection search!
+We can make this program run faster using a technique introduced in lecture - *bisection search*!

 <br>